 LoDa ArtWalk celebrates Black History Month on Friday, February 12th!
 This hybrid event will feature local artists, arts organizations, and downtown businesses – including gallery tours, musical performances, dances, and more.

-We will have a Virtual ArtWalk onlin from 1 to 3 p.m. on the LoDa ArtWlk Facebook page for those who choose to stay at home.
-This will include local music performances, gallery tours, USA Theatre improv comedy, and more.
+We will have a Virtual ArtWalk online from 5 to 8 p.m. on the LoDa ArtWalk Facebook page for those who choose to stay at home.

 We encourage all attendees to consider purchasing artwork from a local creative or donating to an arts organization that they would typically support at this time.
 Let’s stay #MobileStrong and #SupportTheArts

 Local Arts Organizations & Downtown Businesses

 In addition to the Virtual ArtWalk schedule, see a listing below of local arts organizations (some not included in the schedule) and participating downtown businesses, along with descriptions of their activities.
 Click each participant’s name or the links in the text to be taken directly to their content or contact pages.

 Alabama Contemporary Art Center: Featuring “FLOAT… FLY… TRANSCEND…” and the opening reception for “WORK BY SOFÍA CÓRDOVA.”
 They will be open for ArtWalk until 9 p.m.
 Masks required.
 Pay what you can!